BlazeSkyler/CS312_Project2/README.md

 ## Background

 This GitHub repo contains files and scripts that automatically provision and configure the infrastructure needed to run a Minecraft server.
 The tools used are **Terraform** and **Docker**.
 Terraform is used to spin up an AWS EC2 instance.
 After that is created, an SSH connection is created to run bash scripts that install docker.
 A separate script is used to run the server using docker compose, which uses a .yml script that is put in the instance.
+On a reboot, the container will stay on the instance and the service will automatically restart.

 ## Requirements